rabidcow/rtwi-avr/doc/rtwi.md

 Set the start or repeated start condition on the bus and take SCL low in preparation for the first data bit.
-This must be called at the beginning of each packet sent or recieved to alert slave devices and take control of the bus.
+This must be called at the beginning of each packet sent or received to alert slave devices and take control of the bus.
 You also need to send a repeated start condition when switching from sending to receiving.